"Okay campers, rise and shine! And don't forget your booties because it's cold out there!"

 *

-Groundhog Day is a Hero Myth.
-Its trajectory is no different from the ancient myths of gods or demigods or titans in communication with the supernatural, descending into the Fantastic archetypes to pursue hidden knowledge and treasures, and then returning to the earth of immanent relationships.
 Phil Connors comes to exhibit many characteristics of gods, from the narcissistic Trickster to the benevolent savior to the god who understands that his deity-hood is, regardless of his powers, still insignificant when compared to the Infinite.
 He is Yahweh, Indra, the Buddha, Christ, Ulysses, and Hamlet (not to mention Clint Eastwood).
 Phil is, after all, a weatherman, and when we see Phil playfully standing in front of a blue-screen explaining the forecast, huffing and puffing as he blows the cool air East on the Doppler radar map, he assumes his placement as God and Creator.
 "I make the weather!" he angrily tells a highway patrolman closing the roads.
-He has the pride of Yahweh, or of the Hindu god Indra (a deity also associated with storms), who in his privileged state is about to be humbled by Vishnu: his forecasts are only part of an even grander design.
+He has the pride of Indra (a deity associated with storms), who in his privileged state is about to be humbled by Vishnu: his forecasts are only part of an even grander design.

-The agency for movement – shakti – is feminine in this mythological framework, and in this sense, Phil's producer Rita (Andie MacDowell) fulfills her own cosmological function.
+The agency for movement – shakti – is feminine in this mythological framework, and Phil's producer Rita (Andie MacDowell) fulfills this function in his story.
 We first see her as Phil sees her.
-He's a little off-guard when he tries to keep his cynical snarky demeanor lit, gazing at her in front of the Doppler map, her image submerged with the map as if she were an Earth goddess.
-It's through Phil's quest to get Rita in bed that his spirit will be moved to growth and change and eventually take him out of the circle of Time, moving from selfish hedonism to transcendent selflessness and sacrifice.
+He's a little off-guard when he tries to keep his cynical snarky demeanor lit, gazing at her in front of the Doppler map, her image submerged with the map as if she were a goddess.
+It's through Phil's quest to get Rita in bed that his spirit will be moved to growth and change and eventually take him out of the circle of Time, moving from hedonism to transcendent selflessness and sacrifice.
 He dismisses her at first.
 "She's fun, but not my kind of fun."
-Phil's kind of fun is a much easier kind of female prey, not as self-assertive or precocious.
+Phil's kind of fun is a much easier kind of female prey, not as precocious.

-Phil finds the ritual to be stupid, and the commonfolk to be idiots.
+Phil assesses the ritual as stupid.
 "People like blood sausage.
-People are morons," Phil dismisses the focus of his news reporting.
-He makes his future plans clear to his colleagues.
+People are morons," he says of the viewers interested in this news story.
+He makes his future plans clear.
 He needs to move on and up, away from his current status as a successful weatherman.
 Phil requires more success, more growth, more experiences.
 "Someday, somebody's going to see me interviewing a groundhog and think I don't have a future."
-It's all about future plans and linear movement for Phil.
+It's all about linear movement for Phil.
 This relates to his disdain for Punxsutawney's rural charm and his ambitions to be snagged by a "big network."
-He disdains small "chit chat" because it's pointless drivel that can only waste his time.
-He is already a celebrity, already probably very wealthy, but he's also chronically dissatisfied.
+He hates chit chat because it's pointless drivel that can only waste his time.
+He is already a celebrity, probably well off financially, but he's also chronically dissatisfied.
 He seems to get pleasure, in his wonderful Bill Murray way, in demeaning the people surrounding him and snidely acting as an ironic chorus to the provincial charade of modern life.

 But the gods have other plans for him.
 A blizzard that he never anticipated closes the roads.
 He and Rita must go back to Punxsutawney and spend another night in a small town with no hot water in their bathrooms and no alcohol in their rail drinks.
-When Phil wakes up the next day, February 2nd repeats itself.
+Phil wakes up the next day and February 2nd happens again.
 The same Sonny and Cher, the same morning radio hosts, the same hotel guests, and all evidence of a blizzard has been eradicated.
 Phil confusedly has breakfast downstairs and admits that chances of his departure this day have gone from 100% to 75-80%.
 Rita asks if he's drunk when the weirdness of the day affects his news report.
-"Drunk's more fun," he replies.
+"Drunk's more fun," he says.
 Rita dismisses him, and he undergoes examinations from a medical doctor (played by director Ramis) and a psychologist.
 There is no scientific explanation.
-The time loop repeats itself, and Phil comes to understand that he's trapped on this cold day in this small town he hates.
+The time loop won't stop, and Phil comes to understand that he's trapped on this cold day in this small town he hates.

 At first, this is like Purgatory.
 "I was once with a girl vacationing on the Virgin Islands," he tells some barflies at a bowling alley.
 "We ate lobster.
 We drank pina coladas.
 At sunset, we made love like sea otters.
 That was a pretty good day."
 He then asks the barflies, however rhetorically, "What if you were stuck in the same place, and nothing that you did mattered?"
-One of the barflies drunkenly says, "That about sums it up for me."
+One of the barflies drunkenly answers, "That about sums it up for me."
 It also probably sums it up for many members of Groundhog Day's audience.
-But Phil realizes something: If the day repeats itself endlessly, then nothing he will do will have any ramifications for himself.
-He can do anything he wants.
-He experiments by going on a joyride on some railroad tracks, playing Chicken with an oncoming train with the police pursuing him.
+But Phil realizes something: If the day repeats itself endlessly, then anything he does will have ramifications.
+He experiments by taking a joyride on some railroad tracks, playing Chicken with the oncoming train with police cars pursuing him.
 There are no tomorrows, no consequences, no hangovers.
 You don't have to stand up straight, you don't have to be nice to your sister, you don't have to resist mixing beer and wine, and you don't have to avoid driving the wrong way on the railroad tracks.
 He embraces this liberation.
-Though the police stick him behind bars, he wakes up the next day, safe and secure in his Bed and Breakfast room to Sonny and Cher.
+Though the police stick him behind bars, he wakes up the next day, safe and secure in his Bed and Breakfast room with Sonny and Cher.
 He's free.
-This isn't a trap; it's the most amazing sense of freedom imaginable.
+This isn't a trap; it's the most amazing sense of freedom.

 But Rita, the goddess, is able to call Phil's set-up.
 Though he gets her in his bedroom, with each succeeding night he gets further from accomplishing his task.
-He's too desperate, and his devotion to the script obliterates his style, with expectation and desire having killed any kind of good simulation of authenticity.
-Phil's devotion to fulfilling desire reveals how hollow he is.
+He's too desperate, and his devotion to the script obliterates his style, with expectation and desire having killed any kind of potent simulation of authenticity.
 He admits, "I don't even like myself" when Rita accuses him of only loving himself.
-Phil is a blind – though consciously plotting – organism without any kind of introspection.
+Phil is a blind – though consciously plotting – organism without introspection.
 Rita's eternal rejection of him does not lead him to be a better person or any alteration.
 Rather, it leads him to a depression.
-He's lost in Purgatory again, or rather maybe it's Hell.
-The cycle of liberation is now the plight of Sisyphus, or Prometheus getting his innards plucked out again day by day in punishment for his sins.
+He's lost in Purgatory again, or maybe it's Hell.
 He knows everything about this day, about this town, to the point of absolute boredom.
-He exhibits a kind of religious disillusion with everything and scorns those around him with the ire of an angry atheist.
+He exhibits a disillusion with everything and scorns those around him with ire.
 Groundhog Day was once a religious ritual, where they used to "pull the hog out and they used to eat it" (like any number of sacrificial gods, e.g. Christ).
 This is all about the "worship of a rat."

 "I'm a God," he tells Rita depressively at the local café.
-He admits, "I'm a god, I'm not the God."
+He clarifies, "I'm a god, I'm not the God."
 He's immortal and omnipotent, and despite Rita's Catholic school protests, Phil admits that the God probably isn't omnipotent, he's just been around for so long that he knows everything and everyone.
-Phil demonstrates for Rita his command of knowledge, as he points out everyone's secrets and the happenstance of every incident in the café.
-His realization here becomes an entryway, an opening of consciousness that allows him for the first time to recognize another being as having will, agency, and depth.
+Phil demonstrates for Rita his command of knowledge, pointing out the townfolk's secrets and the happenstance of every incident in the café.
+His realization becomes an opening of consciousness that allows him for the first time to recognize another being as having will, agency, and depth.
 He communicates earnestly to Rita and comes to connect with her, and not yearn for her sexually as he longs for her genuine companionship.
-He's finally able to be close to someone, but as they lay down together he admits, "The worst part is tomorrow you will have forgotten all about this."
+As they lay down together he admits, "The worst part is tomorrow you will have forgotten all about this."
 This Rita will go on into the Future without him, just as the endless array of other Ritas have.

-Phil has a new notion about Eternity.
-He is a bodhisattva, someone with Buddha consciousness and is on the path to enlightenment.
+Phil is now a bodhisattva on the path to enlightenment.
 He will live on this time loop again and again, and will do what he can for others here.
-He is God as an Administer, watching over others and helping them out.
+He is God as an Administrator, watching over others and helping them out.
 He understands that he does not deserve Rita, so his hero quest of God-hood becomes an adventure of endeavoring to deserve her.
-He helps a homeless man, is a more productive weatherman, saves the choking mayor, fixes flat tires, and catches a boy falling out of a tree (a boy who also always, every day, neglects to thank him – such is the case with most deities).
+He helps a hungry hobo, is a more productive weatherman, saves the choking mayor, fixes flat tires, and catches a boy falling out of a tree (a boy who also always, every day, neglects to thank him – such is the case with most deities).
 Phil also learns piano, literature, and ice sculpting.
 The only set-back he has is being unable to save the dying homeless man, whose time, given whatever available variable, "has come."
 Even as a god, Phil cannot prevent the inevitable, and there is still much out of his hands.
-He has surrendered himself to Eternity and become a kind of Yogi.

 It's here, in this enlightened state where he has a kind of perfect and meaningful respect and love for Rita, that Phil has reconciled himself with the Eternal.
 He returns to Time, and wakes up the next day on February 3rd, reborn, renewed, changed, and beatific.
 God has reconciled himself to Man, and so dwells as Man in his understanding of the nature of time and existence.
 The myth is fulfilled.
 Or at least until the viewer decides to start the movie over again, where it never misses a beat in its cycle of nihilism leading to acceptance and meaning.
 Phil has died, Phil has risen, Phil will come again.
 And again, and again, and again, whirled without end, amen.

-Groundhog Day is then the unassuming hero quest as the mythic hero confronts his Shadow, the devilish archetype of his hidden Self, and then reconciles himself to it and becomes enlightened.
-He descends into the Underworld of pleasure, depression, death, sex, parody, personae, and trickery, then ascends as the human god hand-in-hand with the goddess, the Earth mother and hidden key to moving (shakti) himself to self-realization.
-The weather god is humbled, understanding that in spite of his powers he's only one more "reincarnated former Indra" in a parade of ants.
-He is a Hindu deity and energy undergoing change and changing the world with the emergence of his own consciousness (if Phil were not conscious of his relationship to Time, would Groundhog Day also simply repeat itself in the dimension of its own infinity?), a bodhisattva.
+Groundhog Day is then the unassuming hero quest as the mythic hero descends into the Underworld of pleasure, depression, death, sex, parody, personae, and trickery, then ascends as the human god hand-in-hand with the goddess, the Earth mother and hidden key to moving (shakti) himself to self-realization.
+The weather god is humbled, understanding that in spite of his powers he's only one more reincarnated former Indra in a parade of ants.
+He is a Hindu deity and energy undergoing change and changing the world with the emergence of consciousness (if Phil were not conscious of his relationship to Time, would Groundhog Day also simply repeat itself in the dimension of its own infinity?).
 He is like the Hasidic philosopher Martin Buber's understanding of I and Thou, where the materialist man with an I-It relationship to his surroundings is at last able to see a Thou.
 He is the Christ god sacrificed and reborn.
 He is the trickster god, and also the benevolent one.
-He is Hamlet at the moment the Dane is able to say "Let be."
-He is Ulysses undergoing incessant challenges estranged from Ithaca, and eventually finding his way back.
-And he is all of us, film viewers, who see films for entertainment and yet may also recognize our gods in them, and more than our gods, our selves, and as such we may see the puzzling marriage of the transcendent to the immanent, the Eternal to the Temporal, the Sacred with the Profane.
+He is Hamlet finally able to say "Let be."
+He is Ulysses undergoing incessant challenges estranged from Ithaca, and finding his way back.
+And he is all of us.
 In watching Groundhog Day, maybe we come closer to seeing and recognizing our own Shadow selves, and so making Meaning out of Un-Meaning we are able to wait out this godforsaken, sucky weather and be at One with the Universe.

 No comments: